Ilford: Manor of Barking

-Barking was a huge Manor (landholding), first mentioned in a charter in 735 AD.
-The Manor covered the areas now known as Barking, Dagenham and Ilford.
-The Manor was held by the Nunnery of Barking Abbey.
+Barking was a huge manor (landholding), first mentioned in a charter in 735 AD.
+The manor covered the areas now known as Barking, Dagenham and Ilford.
+The manor was held by the nunnery of Barking Abbey.

 Ancient Parish of Barking

-By the late 1100s (the Parishes of England were, with a few exceptions, fixed for around 700 years from the late 12th century onwards) the huge Manor of Barking was served by two Ancient Parishes, Barking (including Ilford) and Dagenham.
-This reversed the usual situation (for smaller, and even quite large Manors) where a parish would serve one or more manors.
+By the late 1100s (the parishes of England were, with a few exceptions, fixed for around 700 years from the late 12th century onwards) the huge manor of Barking was served by two ancient parishes, Barking (including Ilford) and Dagenham.
+This reversed the usual situation (for smaller, and even quite large manors) where a parish would serve one or more manors.
 As with other manors, the area held by the declined over time, but the parish boundaries based on its former extent remained constant.

 A map showing the wards of Barking Parish in 1871.
 The Ancient Parish covered both Barking and Ilford.

 The Parish of Barking, in the Becontree hundred of Essex, covered the areas now known as Barking and Ilford.
 Barking was a large ancient parish of 12307 acre in the Becontree hundred of Essex.
 It was divided into the wards of Chadwell, Great Ilford, Ripple and Town.

 Ilford separates from Barking

 The Barking parish authorities gradually lost responsibility for a variety of functions during the 19th century; from 1836, for the administration of poor relief, Ilford came within the Romford Poor Law Union and in 1840 the Metropolitan Police District was extended to cover the area.
 In 1875, the Romford rural sanitary district was created, covering a wide area including Ilford.

-In 1888, Ilford and the neighbouring ward of Chadwell to its east were split from Barking and together formed a separate Ilford civil parish and also a new Urban District Council.
+In 1888, Ilford and the neighbouring ward of Chadwell to its east were split from Barking and together formed a separate Ilford civil parish.
 In 1890, a local board of health was set up for the parish, replacing the rural sanitary authority, and in 1894 a reform of local government reconstituted it as an urban district.
 It formed part of the London Traffic Area from 1924 and the London Passenger Transport Area from 1933.
 It was incorporated as the Municipal Borough of Ilford in 1926.

 The suburban expansion of London caused a significant increase in population and the borough became one of the largest in England not to gain county borough status.